DiabloHorn/vysolator/README.md

 The result of the above commands will be the iso created in the ```build``` directory within the ```vyos-build``` directory.
 This is the iso we can use to install VyOS.

 ## Configure additional VMware networks

-What you have to do is add network interfaces that do nothing, no DHCP no nothing.
-Since this is different per virtualization solution you can refer to the following guides, depending on the virtualization software that you use:
+We will add to new networks two VMWare (vmnet2,vmnet3) that have zero interaction with the host.
+Below are the configration steps per VMWare version:

 * [VMWare fusion and fusion pro](vmware-fusion_howto-add-interfaces.md)
 * VMware workstation (todo)
 * VirtualBox (todo)

 ## Create and configure the VyOS virtual machine

 ### Creating the virtual machine
 Add a new virual machine and select install from disc or image as the installation method.
 In the next screen select the vyos image we build in the previous step.
 As the operating system we choose Linux/Debian 7.x 64-bit (newer Debian version might also work).
 Recommended disk space is 5 GB and memory 512 mb.

-After you are happy with the VM and boot from the iso you can login with the following credentials:
+Give it two network adapters, one connected to vmnet2 and the other to vmnet3.
+After the vm has booted login with:

 Username: ```vyos```
 Password: ```vyos```